 This program is an official shared program with students from FVTC, MPTC, and NWTC.
 Students attend electro-mechanical and general education classes at their local technical colleges.
 During the summer months, these students attend Wind Energy Technology specific courses at LTC in Cleveland and may graduate with both a degree from their respective colleges as well as a degree in Wind Energy Technology from LTC.
-Please note that a video conference Intro to Wind Systems course runs each fall and spring as a prerequisite to the summer term.
-LTC welcomes transfer students who have completed one year of electro-mechanical and energy-related programs at LTC and other WTCS colleges.
+Please note that an online Intro to Wind Systems course runs each fall and spring as a prerequisite to the summer term.
+LTC welcomes transfer students who are graduates of electro-mechanical and energy-related programs at LTC and other WTCS colleges.
 Interested transfer/dual-degree students are encouraged to contact the LTC program advisor at 920-693-1378 for more information and to determine eligibility to attend the summer program courses.